Trello, Inc. complies with the EU Data Protection Directive through Safe Harbor certification.

-If you are a registered user of Trello and have supplied your email address, we may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what's going on with Trello.
-We generally use Trello to communicate this type of information, so we expect to keep this type of communication to a minimum.
-If we do send you information that you did not expressly request, we will provide you with a way to request that you don't get any similar notices (opt-out).
+If you are a registered user of our Services and have supplied your email address, we may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what's going on with the Services.
+We generally use our Services to communicate this type of information, so we expect to keep this type of communication to a minimum.
+If we do send you information that you did not expressly request, we will provide you with a way to request that you don't get any similar notices (opt-out, unsubscribe, etc.).

 Onward Transfer — Prior to providing agents with any personal information, we will obtain assurances that they will safeguard it in accordance with this policy.
 Examples of assurances that may be provided include:

-In the unlikely event that we should discover that an agent is using personal information in a way that conflicts with this policy, we will take all reasonable steps to stop them immediately.
+In the unlikely event that we should discover that an agent is using personal information in a way that conflicts with this policy, we will take all reasonable steps to stop it immediately.

 Security — All records containing personal or financial information are considered to be our property and are afforded confidential treatment at all times.
 We work hard to protect against the unauthorized access, use, alteration or destruction of personal or financial information.
 All such electronic information is stored on restricted database servers, and is generally kept until such time as you may ask us to edit or delete it, as described below.
 We only disclose such information to our employees, contractors or affiliates that a) need to know that information in order to process it for us or to provide other services, and b) have agreed not to disclose it to others.

-All interactions with Trello use the Transport Layer Security/Secure Sockets Layer (TLS/SSL) protocol.
-We use the Authorize.net Payment Gateway to securely process credit card transactions.
+All interactions with our Services use the Transport Layer Security/Secure Sockets Layer (TLS/SSL) protocol.
+We use a third-party, industry-accepted Payment Gateway to securely process credit card transactions.